Tsitsikamma, South Africa

 The lack of recognition as stakeholders and exclusion from the coastline has illustrated that unless social and ecological factors are considered with the design of the MPA, illegal fishing and conflict will continue between SANParks (South African National Parks) and the local communities.

-Community Initiative
+Community initiatives

 In 1994, the community created the Tsitsikamma Angling Forum (TAF) to represent local fishers who wanted access to the coast.
-The TAF have petitioned against the TNP formally in 1976, 1995, 2006, and 2015.
+The TAF have formally petitioned against the TNP in 1976, 1995, 2006, and 2015.
 They have also worked with a task team comprised of the Kou Kamma municipality and SANParks to reopen the TNP in 2006, 2014 and 2015.
 The TAF actively protested SANParks in 2007, when 70 members fished illegally in the Tsitsikamma MPA.

 Figure 3: Map depicting the three coastal control zones within the Tsitsikamma MPA